 The traditional position was that investment trusts tended to have lower annual management charges than an equivalent open-ended fund.
-This is still true in some cases, but less so following a downward trend for open-ended fund fees and the launch over recent years of several closed-ended funds with quite high fees, reflecting their specialist natures.
+This is still true in some cases, but less so following a downward trend for open-ended fund fees and the launch over recent years of a number of closed-ended funds with quite high fees, reflecting their specialist natures.